 A shallower pan for holding prepared compound in

 Mixing your joint compound: If using setting compound, do this in small batches; if using premixed compound, you may need to add a little water, in addition to stirring, the consistency should be easy to work with but should not run (remember you can always add more water, but you can’t remove it from the mixture).

-You will need to clean out the vessels you are using to mix and hold your compound; else you will be applying lumps of dry compound to your wall.
+You will need to clean out the vessels you are using to mix and hold your compound; else you will be applying lumps of the dry compound to your wall.

-Apply a layer (1/8 to ¼ of an inch) of compound to the wall.
+Apply a layer (1/8 to ¼ of an inch) of the compound to the wall.
 Just like butting a piece of bread, you should keep the angle of your trowel somewhat less than 45 degrees.